 - Explained: Why Binance, the Giant Crypto Exchange, Restricted 281 Nigerian Users Account?

-In his offer letter to Twitter, Musk says: “I invested in Twitter as I believe in its potential to be the platform for free speech around the globe, and I believe free speech is a societal imperative for a functioning democracy.
-However, since making my investment I now realize the company will neither thrive nor serve this societal imperative in its current form.
+In his offer letter to Twitter, Musk says: “I invested in Twitter as I believe in its potential to be the platform for free speech around the globe.
+I believe free speech is a societal imperative for a functioning democracy.
+However, since making my investment, I now realize the company will neither thrive nor serve this societal imperative in its current form.
 Twitter needs to be transformed as a private company.”

 “The Twitter Board of Directors will carefully review the proposal to determine the course of action that it believes is in the best interest of the Company and all Twitter stockholders,” the company said.

-Musk who is on the verge of taking ownership of Twitter however, suggested in a tweet that governments, businesses may pay to use Twitter while individuals will continue to use the microblogging platform for free.
+However, Musk, who is on the verge of taking ownership of Twitter, suggested in a tweet that governments and businesses may pay to use Twitter.
+At the same time, individuals will continue to use the microblogging platform for free.